Skip to main content

 When LDS syringes make sense:

-• You are drawing doses under 5 units, where 0.05ml of waste is a large percentage of the total dose
+• Doses under 5 units, where 0.05ml of waste is a large percentage of the total dose

 When they do not matter: